It is distinct from Seanad Éireann which is the upper house of Irish government to which the University also elects three representatives

 Who is eligible to be part of the Senate?

-The University Senate consists of the Caput in addition totogether with resident Doctors and Masters of the University in several categories as follows:
+The University Senate consists of the Chancellor, the Provost and the Senior Master Non-Regent together with Doctors and Masters of the University in several categories as follows.

-- Representatives and former representatives of the University in Seanad Éireann.
+- Current or former representatives of the University in Seanad Éireann;

 How to Apply for Membership